cpendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The '9-John Doe' file sets the hello file mode to give all permissions to owner, read and execute permissions for the group owner and write and execute permissions for other users.

+The '10-mirror permissions' file sets the mode of hello file tomirror that of olleh file in the same directory.